billyThornton/eXeplore-Group-K/README.md

 ![schema image](imageurl)<br>
 You can create the database locally using the provided SQL files [SqLfiles](linktofiles)<br>
 the database offers the functionality to store... <br>
-If using the IBM cloud you can access your DB2 database by updating the servicesConfig.json file with parameters found in your apps environment variables (Full instructions [below](#deployment-on-the-ibm-cloud)).
+If using the IBM cloud you can access your DB2 database locally by updating the servicesConfig.json file with parameters found in your apps environment variables or if running in the loud these credentials will be automatically obtained (Full instructions [below](#deployment-on-the-ibm-cloud)).
+We have also included the [raw sql]() so you can create the tables locally.

 ### Running the app locally
 To run the app locally you must run the manage.py script this will start a flask server on your local IP (local host) on port 8000.<br>